CerebriumAI/juicefs-csi-driver/docs/en/guide/mount-pod-configuration.md

 # Mount Pod Configuration Guide

-JuiceFS CSI Driver provides flexible mount pod deployment options that can be configured per StorageClass.
+JuiceFS CSI Driver provides flexible Mount Pod deployment options that can be configured per StorageClass.
 This allows you to optimize resource usage and performance based on your specific needs.

 ## Overview

-JuiceFS CSI Driver supports three mount pod deployment modes:
+JuiceFS CSI Driver supports three Mount Pod deployment modes:

-1. **Per-PVC Mode** (`per-pvc`): Creates a separate mount pod for each PVC
+1. **Per-PVC Mode** (`per-pvc`): Creates a separate Mount Pod for each PVC
-2. **Shared Pod Mode** (`shared-pod`): Shares mount pods across PVCs using the same StorageClass
+2. **Shared Pod Mode** (`shared-pod`): Shares Mount Pods across PVCs using the same StorageClass
-3. **DaemonSet Mode** (`daemonset`): Deploys mount pods as DaemonSets with node affinity support
+3. **DaemonSet Mode** (`daemonset`): Deploys Mount Pods as DaemonSets with node affinity support

 ## Configuration Methods

 ### Global Defaults (Environment Variables)

-Set default behavior for all StorageClasses via environment variables in the CSI driver:
+Set default behavior for all StorageClasses via environment variables in the CSI Driver:

 ```yaml
 env: